Pinching and Clamping

 Safety, consent & law

 Between consenting adults the practice is legal and generally considered low-risk when handled with care.
 Responsible practice emphasises explicit negotiation, safewords, and aftercare, and pays particular attention to circulation: prolonged clamping restricts blood flow, so practitioners limit how long pressure is held and watch for numbness or discolouration.
 Removing a clamp returns blood, and a fresh wave of sensation, to the area, which is part of the appeal but also a moment to monitor.
+Duration carries more of the risk than intensity does: tissue held under pressure for a long stretch can bruise or be left with lasting numbness, so placement is kept to soft tissue, away from bone and from points where a nerve runs close to the surface.
+Numbness that persists after a clamp is removed, or skin that stays pale or discoloured, is a reason to stop rather than continue.
 It is not a clinical paraphilia.

 - Spanking78/100Sensation & PainAn interest in giving or receiving consensual, rhythmic blows to fleshy areas of the body, by hand or with implements such as paddles, for erotic sensation, discipline themes, or power exchange between consenting adults.78